MBcom/salt-kiosk-formula/Readme.md

 You can look for an example [here](https://github.com/google/ChromeBrowserEnterprise/blob/main/docs/policy_examples/managed_policies.json).
 The documentation can be found [here](https://chromeenterprise.google/policies/).
 This allows you to also set bookmarks or install specific extensions.

+You can also set `chromeEnrollmentToken` to register each browser in Chrome Enterprise Core.
+See [Enroll cloud-managed Chrome browsers](https://support.google.com/chrome/a/answer/9301891?hl=en#zippy=%2Cenroll-browsers-on-linux) for more details.

 ### Power Management
 - Scheduled shutdown support